Galapagos + Ecuador – January 2024*

 We recommend packing lightweight clothing in general.
 For the cool/chilly evenings, it’s best to bring a warm coat or sweater.

-To help you plan, below are the average low and high temperatures in the Galapagos and Ecuador.
-Keep in mind that the rain is usually brief and disappears as fast as it comes.
+To help you plan, below are the average low and high temperatures in Ecuador and the Galapagos.
+Rain is usually brief and disappears as fast as it comes.

 Below are a few things that we suggest bringing to make your trip more comfortable: